Jean-Claude Izzo

-Jean-Claude Izzo (Marseille 20 June 1945 – Marseille 26 January 2000) was a French poet, playwright, screenwriter, and novelist who achieved sudden fame in the mid-1990s with the publication of his three neo-noir crime novels Total Chaos, Chourmo, and Solea (widely known as the Marseilles Trilogy), featuring as protagonist ex-cop Fabio Montale, and set in the author's native city of Marseille.
+Jean-Claude Izzo (20 June 1945 – 26 January 2000) was a French poet, playwright, screenwriter, and novelist who achieved sudden fame in the mid-1990s with the publication of his three neo-noir crime novels Total Chaos, Chourmo, and Solea (widely known as the Marseilles Trilogy), featuring as protagonist ex-cop Fabio Montale, and set in the author's native city of Marseille.
 All have been translated into English by Howard Curtis.

 Jean-Claude Izzo was born on 20 June 1945 in Marseille, France.
 His father was an Italian immigrant from Castel San Giorgio (Province of Salerno) and his maternal grandfather was a Spanish immigrant.
 He excelled in school and spent much of his time at his desk writing stories and poems.
 But because of his "immigrant" status, he was forced into a technical school where he was taught how to operate a lathe.

 In 1963, he began work in a bookstore.
 He also actively campaigned on behalf of Pax Christi, a Catholic peace movement.
 In 1964, he was called up for military duty in Toulon and Djibouti.
 He worked for the military newspaper as a photographer and journalist.